Intraoperative 2D/3D Image Registration via Differentiable X-ray Rendering: Experiments

 \subsection{Ablation Studies}

-\textbf{Pretraining loss.} \Cref{tab:ablations} compares our composite loss \labelcref{eq:pretraining-loss} to isolated image and geodesic losses, as well as an L2 loss on Euler angles.
+\textbf{Choice of pretraining loss.} \Cref{tab:ablations} compares our composite loss \labelcref{eq:pretraining-loss} to isolated image (Row 3) and geodesic losses (Row 4), as well as an L2 loss on Euler angles (Row 5).
 All models were trained with the same number of synthetic images.
-We find that combining image and geodesic losses produces the most accurate model.
+We find that combining image and geodesic losses produces the most accurate model (Row 2).

 \subpara{Choice of $\SE3$ parameterization.} \Cref{tab:parameterizations} compares optimizing camera poses directly in $\se3$ to more conventional parameterizations that treat rotational and translational components as independent.
 Despite previously reported deficiencies of Euler angles and quaternions in other contexts \cite{zhou2019continuity, peretroukhin2020smooth}, they are the most performant parameterizations after the proposed $\se3$ for 2D/3D registration.